- Categories:

 Scenario SNOWFLAKE$CURRENT SNOWFLAKE$SESSION Direct query in the session Session context Session context Inside a caller’s rights stored procedure Session context Session context Inside an owner’s rights stored procedure Owner’s context (activated roles reflect the owner; no READ SESSION required) Session context (requires READ SESSION privilege) During an agent invocation Agent’s execution context (agent properties are populated) Session context of the invoking user -

-To simulate the values of properties and functions in this namespace when testing policies, use the corresponding POLICY_CONTEXT arguments.
+To simulate the values of functions in this namespace when testing policies, use the corresponding POLICY_CONTEXT arguments.
 For example, use

 If you are specifying the function call in a double-quoted string in a shell, escape the